p-alvarenga/jwt-auth-server/README.md

 > [!NOTE]
-> The front-end is located in the `public/` folder and is built with HTML, CSS, and JavaScript for simplicity.
+> The front-end is located in the `client/`.
+Written in React and built into `dist/`.

 ---